hth313/boost41/doc/misc.rst

 of programs that are not compiled.
 That is, you have a situation where you have time in advance and want to invest that in making your programs run as fast as possible when you later use them.
-A typical use is you load up your calculator with software prior to an an exam which is time constrained.
+A typical use is you load up your calculator with software prior to an an exam that is time constrained.

 RAMED